CHITTESH-S/RISC-V_SoC_TapeOut_VSD/README.md

 ## 🔍 Program Overview

-**🎯Objective:** Learn the complete SoC design flow and achieve a tapeout-ready design.
+**🎯 Objective:** Learn the complete SoC design flow and achieve a tapeout-ready design.

 **Why:**
 - Gain hands-on experience with RTL, synthesis, physical design, and verification.